Hydrogen Fueling Infrastructure Development

 Safety, Codes, and Standards

-Many of the hydrogen safety, codes, and standards today are based on practices from the chemical and aerospace industries.
-The U.S. Department of Energy is coordinating the efforts of codes and standards organizations to develop better codes and standards that ensure the safe use of hydrogen for transportation and stationary applications.
+Many of the hydrogen safety codes and standards today are based on practices from the chemical and aerospace industries.
+DOE is coordinating the efforts of codes and standards organizations to develop more robust codes and standards that ensure the safe use of hydrogen for transportation and stationary applications.
+One of the outputs of this effort is NFPA 2, a harmonized national standard for hydrogen vehicle infrastructure.

-Learn more about hydrogen safety, codes, and standards from the Fuel Cell Technologies Program.
+Learn more about hydrogen safety, codes, and standards from the Hydrogen and Fuel Cell Technologies Office.

 Demonstration Projects